 It’s not good and doesn’t feel good for your body to sit still for extensive hours on the road.
 Your muscles and joints will ache and there’s nothing you can do about it.
 That is unless you get a muscle roller stick.
 I’ve used this baby before and felt less stiff after it.
 Order one to see what you’re missing when traveling.

 15. Phone/GPS mount

 It’s hard enough for the driver to navigate new highways and roads they’ve never driven before.
 But the task is more difficult when they’re holding their phone in their hands looking back and forth between the road and the directions.
-A simple fix is to order a car mount for your phone.
-This mount attaches to the windshield for the iPhone 6 and Samsung 6S.
+A simple fix is to order a car mount for your phone that attaches to the windshield.
 And this one attaches to the dashboard for the iPhone 6s/6 and Galaxy S7/S6.

 16. Screenshots of your directions

 To protect yourself from the nightmare of losing wifi connection and your turn-by-turn directions during the trip, take screenshots of the directions while you have wifi.
 It’s not common, but you don’t want to risk losing connection in a tunnel, country road, or in the mountains and not know where you’re going until it’s too late.
 A successful road trip means avoiding problems; and screenshots of directions go a long way in that regard.